For matters relating to planning & building control, recycling & waste, Council Tax & benefits, housing, parking, environment & pollution.

 To unsubscribe simply re-submit your email address and we will remove it from our database.

-Once again I make no apologies for the usual reminder that we still have vacancies for Councillors on the Parish Council and the Clerk and I would welcome inquiries from anyone who would like to know more about how they might fulfil this valued community role.
-And please do look at the Council's web site - www.maresfieldparish.org.uk - which records information about the Council, its members and numerous documents including minutes of Council and Committee meetings.
+We still have a number of vacancies for Councillors on the Parish Council particularly to represent Maresfield Ward and the Clerk and I would welcome enquiries from anyone who would like to know more about how they might fulfil this worthwhile community role.

 Martin Craddock - Chairman of Maresfield Parish Council